johnpuddephatt/vintageworx/src/activities/sweet-making-class.md

 ---
 title: Sweet making class
-day: Saturday
+day: Wednesday
-time: 1 – 3pm
+time: 4.30 - 6.30pm
 image: /assets/images/activity-sweet-making.jpg
 ---
 Would you like to know how to make your own vintage sweets?
 Perfect for gifts.

+No Prior Experience needed

+Build Confidence in a fun informal environment.

-Learn how to make truffles, fudge, nougat and how to pull sugar in our own kitchen!
-Funded by PHT.
+Learn how to make Truffles, Fudge, Nougat, Toffee and the art of pulling sugar!

+Rolling sessions available

+Small Class Sizes

+Sign up Today!

 Please contact to book your place - very popular!

+You can also find us on Facebook @falingeparktearooms

+OnTwitter @falinge Hub

+On Instagram @vintageworxcdtrust